 Teacher in Charge: Mr T. ShiptonPrerequisites

-The start of the course is a refresher for students who took the Level 1 course and also an introduction for new Media Studies students.
-Following this students will look at how different groups of people and issues are represented in the media.
+The start of the course is a refresher for students who took the Level 2 course and also an introduction for new Media Studies students.
+Following this students will look at how New Zealanders of different genders, ethnicities, professions, ages and social groups are represented in the media.
 Primarily this will focus on television advertisements but will also cross over to film, television series, posters and billboards.

-Using the screenplay for their trailer, students will now create a blueprint that will allow them to turn their screenplay into a reality.
-This blueprint will cover every logistical need required for a successful trailer to be created.
+In this term students will refine their screenplay and create a blueprint to turn that screenplay into a short film. for their short film.
+This blueprint will cover every logistical need required for a successful short film to be created.
 This is an individual task but students need to plan to have up to three people working on the creation of the trailer.

-This final term is dedicated to completing the study of their specific genre.
+This final term is dedicated to completing the study of the relationship between a media genre and society.
 While the bulk of the term is based on revision for the end of year exam, students will also be able to share their own films with the class and reflect on the challenges that are involved in film making.